-The seminal works of Rey and Montouri (1999) and Fingleton (1999) extend the model of Equation 2 to involve the role of spatial dependence across regions.
+involving the role of spatial dependence across regions.
 The purpose of the inclusion of spatial dependence is to give intuitive comprehension that interactions among geographical neighbors can affect the outcome of the entire regional system.
-If those interactions are not included in Equation 2, and they are reflected as spatial dependence in the error term, then the estimates of Equation 2 can be misleading.
-Unaccounted spatial dependence can lead to biased or inefficient estimates of the convergence indicators.

-Spatial dependence can be included in Equation 2 through multiple specifications.
-Two most prominent specifications used in the spatial regression literature are SLM and SEM.
-In the SLM specification, spatial dependence exhibits the actual interaction among spatial units take place through the dependent variable.
-In this context, Equation 2 can be reformulated as
+As mentioned earlier, two most prominent specifications used in the spatial regression literature are SLM and SEM.
+In our analysis, we implement the cross-sectional spatial regression model.
+In the SLM specification, spatial dependence exhibits the actual interaction among spatial units that take place through the dependent variable.
+In this context, our SLM specification is as follows,